Porshia96/sql-excel-project/README.md

 - Created tables in SQL (Customers, Orders, etc.)
 - Ran queries to extract data
 - Exported results to Excel
-- Opened and analyzed data in pivot tables/charts

 ## Files
 'Customers_and_Sales_Tables' ~ SQL code for creating and inserting data.